Icinga/icinga2/doc/03-monitoring-basics.md

 }
 ```

-`hosting` is a custom attribute with the Dictionary value type.
+`hosting` is a custom variable with the Dictionary value type.
 This is mandatory to iterate with the `key => value` notation
 in the below apply for rule.